Next Kitchen Key Visual

 Organized by JETRO (Japan External Trade Organization), Hyogo Prefecture, and Kobe City, the program is part of a Japanese government initiative.

-In partnership with Pasona Inc., it connects Foodtech startups with leading Japanese corporations to foster sustainable food solutions.
+In partnership with Pasona Inc. and CROSSBIE GmbH, it connects Foodtech startups with leading Japanese corporations to foster sustainable food solutions.

 Whether it’s transforming eating habits, promoting healthier diets, or improving systems and logistics, we believe we can shape the future of food together.

-The program takes place in February 2026, and applications are open now.
+The program takes place on Feb 3rd - 6th, 2026, and applications are open now.
 It’s truly a kitchen for the next wave of food innovation.

 What’s on the menu?